 In recent years, Congress authorized several rounds of ad hoc disaster assistance in response to hurricanes, wildfires, wind events, drought, and other natural disasters.
-While ad hoc disaster assistance has been extremely helpful to farmers and allowed many of them to remain in business, they are never timely.
-The most recent disaster assistance was passed by Congress in September of last year and unfortunately USDA has yet to unveil most details of the program so crop producers can begin to apply for the assistance for disaster losses in 2020 and/or 2021.
-While it is helpful to know that assistance is coming, it makes planning for the next crop year extremely difficult for growers and lenders alike.
+While ad hoc disaster assistance has been extremely helpful to farmers and allowed many of them to remain in business, the effectiveness of assistance has been diminished due to the long delay in delivery.
 While we recognize the budgetary constraints, we believe the Committee should review options to include either a permanent disaster assistance program in the upcoming Farm Bill or seek policy options to help further minimize the deductible producers are left to cover with most existing, affordable crop insurance products.